cfpb/design-system/docs/components/full-width-text.md

   ### Style

-  #### Content and media
+  #### Content and image

   ![](/design-system/images/uploads/style_contentmedia.png)

-  * Quote or media container padding: 30 px top and bottom.
+  * Quote or image container padding: 30 px top and bottom.
 Side padding is removed so element is flush left and right.

   * Insets follow this format below 601px breakpoint